Singing Teaching Courses

 -

 This course is fully inclusive.
-The total cost is $4,300 (GST exclusive).
+The total cost is $3,700 (GST inclusive).
 Fees are to be paid prior to commencing.

 Ready to get started?
 Apply now.

-The ACVA Singing Teacher Certificates and Diplomas are delivered intensively through a series of online live lectures, seminars, workshops, and 1:1 sessions.
+The ACVA Singing Teacher Certificates and Diplomas are delivered intensively through a series of online lectures, seminars, workshops, and 1:1 sessions.
+Every ACVA Diploma student also has access to fortnightly live lectures on specialised topics.
 Depending on your chosen course, you can expect to study some of the following:

 Basic and advanced vocal performance techniques